Ashargin/Go/README.md

 # Go
 [Python] Building an AI for the go game

-Le projet comporte deux fichiers : Go_main est le script principal et Go_settings regroupe toutes les fonctions nécessaires au déroulement d'une partie.
+The project involves two files : Go_main is the main script et Go_settings regroups all fonctions necessary to track the course of the game.